-- 5.1 The player who wins the spin of the racquet serves first. - 5.2 If a rally ends in a let, the server must serve again. - 5.3 After the Marker has called the score, both players must resume play without unnecessary delay.
-However, the server must not serve before the receiver is ready. - 5.4 A serve is good, if: - 5.4.1 the ball shall be bounced once only on the floor in front of the "service line" and struck with an underarm action.
-It shall be served directly onto the front wall above the "tin" so that on its return, unless volleyed, it reaches the floor behind the "service line", either with or without touching the side wall and before touching the back wall, including the junction of the back wall and the floor ("the nick").
+- 5.2 If a rally ends in a let, the server must serve again. - 5.3 After the Marker has called the score, all players must resume play without unnecessary delay.
+However, the server must not serve before the receiver is ready. - 5.4 A serve is good, if: - 5.4.1 The ball shall be bounced once only on the floor in front of the "service line" and struck with an underarm action.
+It shall be served directly onto the front wall above the "tin" so that on its return, unless volleyed, it reaches the floor behind the "service line", into the designated zone, either with or without touching the side wall and before touching the back wall, including the junction of the back wall and the floor ("the nick").

 Should a player, having dropped the ball, make no attempt to strike it, it may be dropped again for that service.

 NOTE: A player with the use of only one arm may utilize the racquet to drop the ball before striking it.

-- 5.4.2 at the time of striking the ball the server has both feet entirely in front of the "service line". - 5.4.3 If the server serves a fault they shall serve again.
+- 5.4.2 At the time of striking the ball the server has both feet entirely in front of the "service line". - 5.4.3 If the server serves a fault they shall serve again.
 If the repeated serve is again a fault the server loses the point.
-The receiver cannot play a fault. - 5.4.4 The server must not serve until the score has been called by the Marker, who must do so without delay.
-In such an event, the Referee must stop play and instruct the server to wait until the score has been called. - 5.4.5 A let is allowed if the receiver is not ready to return the serve and does not attempt to do so.
-However, if the serve is a "Fault" or "Out" or "Hits the Tin" then the normal result of the serve would stand. - 5.5 The server loses the point: - 5.5.1 If the server makes one or more attempts to strike the ball, but fails to do so. - 5.5.2 If in the opinion of the Referee, the ball is not Correctly Struck. - 5.5.3 If the ball is served onto or below the Tin, or if the ball is served out or the ball touches any other wall before hitting the front wall.
+The receiver cannot play a fault.

+- 5.4.4 The server must not serve until the score has been called by the Marker, who must do so without delay.
+In such an event, the Referee must stop play and instruct the server to wait until the score has been called. - 5.4.5 The receiving team loses the point if the receiver's partner returns the ball.

+5.5 SERVICE IS A FAULT

+- 5.5.1 If the server serves to the incorrect receiving zone. - 5.5.2 If, at the time of the server striking the ball, both of the server's partner's feet are not entirely within the appropriate zone B "box", called a "foot fault". - 5.5.3 If the server's partner serves the ball. - 5.5.4 "Three wall serve".
+If the ball, before being struck by the receiver, touches both side walls on the full.